Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.1/customize/components.md

 ## Creating your own

-We encourage you to adopt these guidelines when building with Boosted to create your own components.
+We encourage you to adopt these guidelines when building with OUDS Web to create your own components.
 We've extended this approach ourselves to the custom components in our documentation and examples.
 Components like our callouts are built just like our provided components with base and modifier classes.

 <div class="bd-example">
   <div class="bd-callout my-0">